babatundeibukun/CoCoDa-project/README.md

 ## Citation

-If you reference or build upon this work, please cite the following foundational papers:

 > **Kollnig, K., Datta, S., Serban von Davier, T., Van Kleek, M., Binns, R., Lyngs, U., & Shadbolt, N.** (2023).
 > *‘We are adults and deserve control of our phones’: Examining the risks and opportunities of a right to repair for mobile apps.*
 > In *Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency.*